DongkwanYi/OLEDBOXER/README.md

 After hardware mod, flash the firmware in firmwares folder.
 Please check OLEDBOXER/firmwares/README file!

-ie) If you are Radiomaster BOXER user, download "OLEDBOXER2100.bin" and flash it!(don't forget bootloader flashing!)
+ie) If you are Radiomaster BOXER user, download "OLEDBOXER210x.bin" and flash it!(don't forget bootloader flashing!)
     Check stick mode after flashing!

 Wiring and hardware photos are attached.
-OLED is 2.42" 128*64 SPI interface, SSD1309 or compatible driver. you can search "2.42 OLED", like TZT OLED or diymore product.
+OLED is 2.42" 128*64 SPI interface, SSD1309 or compatible driver. you can search "2.42 OLED", like TZT OLED or diymore's.

 I recommend TZT's 2.42" OLED.
 It is cheap and same quality with diymore's.
 Also has more thin PCB, it is good for mod.